Celebrate this childhood milestone and use one of these adorable First Day of School Photo Ideas to capture the moment and treasure it for a lifetime!

 Small Chalkboard Sign

-If you love the little sign saying what grade your child is going in to, do it with chalkboard.
-The blackboard with white text on it not only lends itself to a retro school feel but it also comes out better in photographs.
+If you love the little sign saying what grade your child is going into, do it with a chalkboard.
+The blackboard with white text on it not only lends itself to a retro school feel, but it also comes out better in photographs.

 Chalkboard Sign Picture from Mimi's Dollhouse

 Why settle for just a first day of school photo when you can do one on the first and last day?
 This way, you can look back and see how much your little ones have grown in a school year and how much they've grown over the summer.

 This is especially fun when puberty starts, and there can be a lot of changes in just 3 short months!
 This photoshoot can be done in your yard, in a favorite park, or anywhere with great light.

 First and Last Day of School in same outfit photo from The Suburban Mom

 Head over to the school before school is in session for some great backgrounds, playground equipment, or other props.
 If you know which classroom will be your child's and the school is open, take a photo of your child in front of their classroom door or in front of their school bus.

 If they have a favorite piece of playground equipment, incorporate that.
 These contextual things make the photos more personal and offer the opportunity to tell a story.